 - A variety of your child’s favorite drinks.

 - A variety of small food treats that your child likes.
 (Note: be sure to only make these food treats available as a reward for dry pants!
-Do not use this treat for anything else.)
+Do not use these treats for anything else.)